-I was diagnosed with severe scoliosis when I was about 11 years old.
-I wore a back brace until I was almost 17.
+I was diagnosed with severe scoliosis when I was about eleven years old.
+I wore a back brace until I was almost seventeen.
 I managed to live relatively pain-free up until I had my two children.
 Then I developed much worse curvatures and an arthritic disease called ankylosing spondylitis, which makes my back and joints very stiff and painful.
 I also have narrowing discs and sciatica as a result of scoliosis.
 Now, I can say all of this and describe it to you, but most people don’t really believe anything is wrong with me until they see my x-rays, so I’ll post them below.
-I also happen to have PCOS (polycystic ovary syndrome), which causes me to have cysts on my ovaries that can be very painful and which messes with my hormones, causing weight gain, insulin resistance, fatigue, and even some vitamin deficiencies.
+I also happen to have PCOS (polycystic ovary syndrome), which causes me to have cysts on my ovaries that can be very painful and which mess with my hormones, causing weight gain, insulin resistance, fatigue, and even some vitamin deficiencies.
 These illnesses all work together to make my life and my career as a writer and author service provider more difficult.

 Why I’m Not Giving Up